 Use our best practices to test bulk UPN changes.
 Have a tested roll-back plan for reverting UPNs if issues can't be resolved.
 After your pilot is running, target small user sets, with organizational roles, and sets of apps or devices.
 This process helps you understand the user experience.
 Include this information in your communications to stakeholders and users.

-Learn more: Azure Active Directory deployment plans
+Learn more: Microsoft Entra deployment plans

 Create a procedure to change UPNs for individual users.
 We recommend a procedure that includes documentation about known issues and workarounds.

 Read the following sections for known issues and workarounds during UPN change.

 Software as a service (SaaS) and line of business (LoB) applications often rely on UPNs to find users and store user profile information, including roles.
 Applications potentially affected by UPN changes use just-in-time (JIT) provisioning to create a user profile when users initially sign in to the app.

 Changing user UPN can break the relationship between the Microsoft Entra user and the user profile on the application.
 If the application uses JIT provisioning, it might create a new user profile.
 Then, the application administrator makes manual changes to fix the relationship.